bruceravel/BLA-XANES/doc/metis/mask.rst

 image.
 However, the curvature of the polynomial is might add additional pixels to the mask.
 Also any spurious points remaining in the mask will severely impact the quality of the fitted polynomials.

+The polyfill algorithm presumes that the polynomials will be analytic functions.
+If the elastic signal :quoted:`loops` on itself such that for a given column in the image, there are two distinct, vertically displaced regions of the mask, then the polyfill will fail rather dramatically.

 When using the polyfill step, it is prudent to examine each mask individually and use the step removal algorithm described below